comapi/comapi-sdk-js/docs/conversations.md

 # Creating a conversation

 The first thing you probably want to do is create a conversation and add some participants.
-I will assume you have an initialised sdk at this point.
+I will assume you have an initialised SDK at this point.

 To create a conversation, you should use the `ConversationBuilder` class in conjunction with the `createConversation()` method.

 A unique ConversationId is required to create a conversation.
 This is up to the integrator to provide.
-The ConversationBuilder interface will automatically create a guid for this when it is instanciated.
+The ConversationBuilder interface will automatically create a guid for this when it is instantiated.
-You can override this behaviour and specify your own id using the `withId("myCOnversationId")` method.
+You can override this behaviour and specify your own id using the `withId("myConversationId")` method.

-Note that the methods on this interface cen be chained together.
-See the sdk docs for a complete list of options.
+Note that the methods on this interface can be chained together.
+See the SDK docs for a complete list of options.

 ## ES6
 Here is an ES6 sample